This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 @opentelemetry/exporter-trace-otlp-http

-This exporter enables your Cloudflare Workers application to send trace data over HTTP to any backend that supports the OTLP (OpenTelemetry Protocol), such as Axiom.
+This exporter enables your Cloudflare Workers app to send trace data over HTTP to any backend that supports the OTLP (OpenTelemetry Protocol), such as Axiom.
 Using OTLP ensures compatibility with a wide range of observability tools and standardizes the data export process.

 @opentelemetry/otlp-exporter-base, @opentelemetry/otlp-transformer